Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_AnthropogenicHeat.rst

 al. (2011) based on air temperature (`EmissionsMethod` = 1 in `RunControl.nml`).
 The sub-daily variation in anthropogenic heat flux is modelled according to the daily cycles specified in SUEWS_Profiles.txt.

-Alternatively, if available, the anthropogenic heat flux can be provided in the met forcing file (and set `EmissionsMethod` = 0 in `RunControl.nml`), in which case all columns here except Code and BaseTHDD should be set to ’-999’.
+Alternatively, if available, the anthropogenic heat flux can be provided in the met forcing file (and set `EmissionsMethod` = 0 in `RunControl.nml`) by filling the `qf` column with valid values.

 ..
 DON'T manually modify the csv file below
 .. as it is always automatically regenrated by each build